 After the contracts are exchanged we will arrange for the transfer to be signed, we will contact your lender and arrange for any mortgage held over the property to be discharged and ensure they are ready for settlement.
 At Berryman Partners, we can assist you in all aspects of the selling process, ensuring you understand every step along the way.
 Contact our conveyancing lawyers for advice as soon as you begin the process of selling your home.

 At Berryman Partners, we can assist you in all aspects of the selling process, ensuring you understand every step along the way.
-Contact our conveyancing lawyers for advice as soon as you begin the process of selling your home.
+Contact our conveyancing lawyers for advice as soon as you begin the process of selling a house.

 Selling Strata Property